 This article is dedicated showing you how easy it can be to roast a pumpkin.
 The act of cutting and prepping a pumpkin and other fall squash (think butternut squash) is what holds some back from using it in their day to day cooking.
 We are here to tell you that, it doesn’t have to be this way.

 Let Us Tell You How To Roast A Pumpkin

 We have a new and much easier way to roast a pumpkin.
-Instead of cutting, slicing and peeling we are roasting it whole.
+Rather than cutting, slicing and peeling, we want you to roast it whole.
 Yes completely whole!
-All you need to do is wash it and stick it in the oven.
-There is no struggle with a knife or removing the skin.
-The pulp comes out hassle free.
+All you need to do is wash it and pop it in the oven.
+There is no need to struggle with a knife or remove the skin.
+Once the pumpkin roasts, the pulp comes out hassle free.

-By roasting the pumpkin whole we are also concentrating and intensifying the flavor.
+There is an added bonus to doing it this way.
+When you roast a pumpkin whole, the flavor really concentrates and intensifies.
 Think of roasting a whole chicken or grilling meat on the bone, the taste is amplified.
 It makes a big difference in a recipe to have that roasted squash flavor versus one that is boiled or steamed.
 It may seem like a long time but you can be doing something else while the pumpkin bakes.